-The short cores in hand, are <20cm bank-top cores from modern sediments in the Great Bahama Bank, specifically near the Little Darby and Lee Stocking Islands (labeled C1, C3, C4, and C5).
+The short cores in hand are <20cm bank-top cores from modern sediments in the Great Bahama Bank, specifically near the Little Darby and Lee Stocking Islands (labeled C1, C3, C4, and C5).
 Samples from this region are often used to represent initial deposition of primary shallow water carbonates (Hardisty et al., 2017; Pogge von Strandmann et al., 2019; Romaniello et al., 2013; Zhang et al., 2017).
 Detailed information of their collection and sample locations can be found in Hardisty et al. (2017), but a brief description will be given here.
 Modern carbonates from the Great Bahama Bank are primarily composed of inorganic components such as ooids, grapestones, and peloids.
 The sediments are composed of primarily aragonite with significant, but secondary amounts of high magnesium calcite (HMC) (Hardisty et al., 2017).
 Samples were collected by hammering polyethylene tubing into sediment, removing and slicing the sediment into the appropriate intervals, drying the sediment in a muffle furnace at 60°C, and finally powdering them using a mortar and pestle.
 The C1 core is the only core that comes from an intertidal area (water depth <1m).
 Cores C3, C4, and C5 all come from subtidal areas.
 The C4 and C5 cores come from active or former ooid shoals.
 There were Thalassia testudinum beds (seagrass) where cores C3 and C5 were collected.

 A number of papers have covered the mineralogy, sedimentology, and diagenesis of the Clino and Unda cores in detail (Eberli et al., 1997; Higgins et al., 2018; Kenter et al., 2001; Manfrino and Ginsburg, 2001; Melim et al., 2002, 1995; Murray et al., 2021; Swart et al., 2012; Swart and Melim, 2000; Swart and Oehlert, 2018).
 A summary of the relevant components will be provided here.
 The Clino and Unda cores were retrieved 5 km and 13.5 km away from the edge of the Great Bahama Bank (GBB), respectively, in 1990 as part of the Bahamas Drilling Project (Swart and Melim, 2000).
 They were collected along the Western seismic line from the platform top of the GBB and extend back to the late Miocene.
-The Unda and Clino cores penetrate 454 and 677 meters below mud pit datum and are covered currently by approximately 10 m of water (Eberli et al., 1997; Swart and Melim, 2000).
+The Unda and Clino cores penetrate 454 and 677 meters below the mud pit datum (mbpm), respectively (Eberli et al., 1997; Swart and Melim, 2000).
+To correct mbmp to meters below seafloor (mbsf), remove 11.8 m and 14.9 m from the mbmp for Unda and Clino.
 The Clino core contains overlying platform sediments, similar to those of the modern GBB, and slope deposits (Eberli et al., 1997).
 The Unda core contains primarily platform margin deposits.

-The Clino core contains significant LMC throughout the core, with secondary contributions of aragonite (especially <50m and between 100m and 350m) and more minor contributions of dolomite starting below 150m (Melim et al., 2001; Swart and Melim, 2000).
-The Unda core also contains significant amounts of LMC throughout but has lower amounts of aragonite (between 100m and 150m) and significant amounts of dolomite (nearly 100% between 275m and 350m).
+The Clino core contains significant LMC throughout the core, with secondary contributions of aragonite (especially <50 mbmp and between 100 mbmp and 350 mbmp) and more minor contributions of dolomite starting below 150 mbmp (Melim et al., 2001; Swart and Melim, 2000).
+The Unda core also contains significant amounts of LMC throughout but has lower amounts of aragonite (between 100 mbmp and 150 mbmp) and significant amounts of dolomite (nearly 100% between 275 mbmp and 350 mbmp).

-The top ~100m of Clino are dubbed the layered cap and alternate primarily between sections of peloidal and skeletal lithologies with varying grain size and contains minor sections composed of coral floatstone (Manfrino and Ginsburg, 2001).
-Below the layered cap to about 200m, there are large sections of coral with secondary amounts of skeletal sediments.
-Between ca. 200m and 370m, the dominant sediment is nonskeletal, peloidal sediments.
-Below 370m, the sediments are primarily peloidal and skeletal mixtures (Kenter et al., 2001) (Include figure 3 in Kenter 2001 for a nice representation of this).
+The top ~100 mbmp of Clino are dubbed the layered cap and alternate primarily between sections of peloidal and skeletal lithologies with varying grain size and contains minor sections composed of coral floatstone (Manfrino and Ginsburg, 2001).
+Below the layered cap to about 200 mbmp, there are large sections of coral with secondary amounts of skeletal sediments.
+Between ca. 200 mbmp and 370 mbmp, the dominant sediment is nonskeletal, peloidal sediments.
+Below 370m, the sediments are primarily peloidal and skeletal mixtures (Kenter et al., 2001) (Include figure 3 in Kenter 2001 for a nice representation of this, Fig XXX.).